larsdouweschuitema/vue-webpack-boilerplate/README.md

   Vue Webpack Boilerplate
 </h1>

+A webpack boilerplate for Vue

-A webpack boilerplate for Vue including hot-reloading, linting, unit testing and end-to-end testing.
+A lean webpack boilerplate for Vue including hot-reloading, linting, unit testing and end-to-end testing.
+By lean we mean that we still want to give you the freedom in configuring your project.
+Think about choices like:
+- Router e.g. `vue-router`
+- State management e.g. `vuex`
+- Pre-processors e.g. `sass`

 ## Table of contents